 Chef Phiippe Peretti from Corsica first came to South East Asia to set up and train The Palace food and beverage team for Prince Ranariddh Sihanouk of Cambodia.
 Always dedicated to excellence in the French culinary art, in 1998 he opened his restaurant in Bangkok.
 Full length glass panels and a French door frontage open to a quiet tree lined street.
 Inside the restaurant is divided into the ground floor and mezzanine with a total capacity for 70 guests.
 The menu highlights the use of the freshest produce and the skill of bringing out the natural flavour of the food.
 Classic country dishes and slow cooked casseroles are his signature.

 Over the years they have pioneered and refined the modern French dining movement in Bangkok and have hosted exceptional wine dinner.
-The team both back and front of house provide a passionate and personalised service, focusing on the discovery of taste and the connection between food and art.
+The team both back and front of the house provide a passionate and personalised service, focusing on the discovery of taste and the connection between food and art.
 Chef Mark Ian Jones has recently taken over running the kitchen and brings his wealth of experience from working with Michelin Star Chefs.
 He creates intense and satisfying dishes, working only with the best seasonal produce.
 His culinary creations are beautifully executed and plated with both style and creativity.
 Their extensive wine list includes some exceptional boutique wines.
-Silent movies are projected onto a big screen to frivilously enhance the dinning experience.
+Silent movies are projected onto a big screen to frivolously enhance the dining experience.

 The steak frites bistro culture started at Café de Paris, at Geneva Railway Station in 1940 servings a one main course menu of L’entrocote steak served in a secret butter sauce with fresh fries.
 As a child David J Perrot, Managing Director of Crepes & Co would dine their with his father, who was a friend of the owner.
 A couple of years ago through that connection he became the guardian of the secret recipe of the butter sauce.
 He brought it to Bangkok and makes it in his kitchen at home to project the secret.
 He shares the taste in this bistro in the conservatory in front of Mayfair Bangkok, Marriot Executive Apartment on Soi Langsuan.
 To suit local taste he has added salmon and lamb chops to the main course menu.
 His frites are crisp on the outside and soft inside, simply perfect.